globophobe/django-quant-tick/README.md

 Environment
 -----------

-To use the scripts or deploy to GCP, rename `.env.sample` to `.env`, and add the required settings.
+To use the scripts or deploy to Google Cloud, rename `.env.sample` to `.env`, and add the required settings.